-Join Cheryl Ladd for an in-depth discussion in this video Selecting the right methodology, part of Qualitative Marketing Research.
+Join Cheryl Ladd for an in-depth discussion in this video Selecting the right methodology, part of Marketing Foundations: Qualitative Research.

 - [Instructor] Focus Groups vs. Individual Depth Interviews.
 This is a topic of much debate among researchers.
 So, let's explore some of the points to consider when selecting the methodology for a project.
 First, what are Focus Groups and Individual Depth Interviews?
 Focus Groups involve a group of people who are brought together to share their perceptions and opinions about the topic at hand.
 They generally consist of six to 10 people, but variations include mini-groups of four to six, Triad's with three and Dyad's with two.